 2. Kathleen Cleaver was the party’s National Communications Secretary, meaning the Panther’s spokesperson.
 [3.7]

-Cleaver has went on to graduate from Yale Law and today acts a professor at Emory University. check out this recent interview with her on #BlackLivesMatter.
+Cleaver has gone on to graduate from Yale Law and today acts a professor at Emory University. check out this recent interview with her on #BlackLivesMatter.

 3. Angela Davis came into national prominence in August 1970 when she was put on the FBI’s 10 most wanted list for supposedly planning and providing weapons for the escape of George Jackson and other members of the Soledad Brothers [3.8]

-a celebrated author, received her PhD and became a professor of history and a director for Feminist Studies at UC Santa Cruz.
+as a celebrated author she received her PhD and became a professor of history and a director for Feminist Studies at UC Santa Cruz.

 as well, Davis continues to be outspoken in the radical areas of prison abolition, saying: